coweal/course/about.md

 {: .lh-tight }

-# Community Strategy, Analysis and Research
+## Community Strategy, Analysis and Research

 Wanna create something from nothing or improve your existing product?
-I will be glad to help answer questions about your product hypothesis and build the optimal strategy for implementing your ideas.
+I will be glad to help answer questions about your product hypothesis and build the optimal go to market strategy.

-# Contact me
+## Contact me

 - Email: [nicolas.chabanovsky@gmail.com](mailto:nicolas.chabanovsky@gmail.com)
 - [LinkedIn](https://www.linkedin.com/in/nicolas-chabanovsky-61266074/)